keu/docs/software/create-project.md

 description: Get started on Astronomer Software.
 ---

-## Overview

-This guide will help you get started on Astronomer Software by walking through the process of creating a project and running it in a local Airflow environment.
+This is where you'll find information about creating a project and running it in a local Airflow environment.

 ## Prerequisites